IBM-Bluemix-Docs/hardware-firewall-dedicated/getting-help.md

 # Getting help and support for Hardware Firewall (Dedicated)
 {: #getting-help-and-support-for-hardware-firewall-dedicated-}

 If you have problems or questions when using the Hardware Firewall (Dedicated), you can search for information or ask questions by using [Stack Overflow](https://stackoverflow.com/search?q=dl+ibm-cloud){: external}.
-Post your question then and tag it with "hardware-firewalls" and "ibm-cloud".
+Post your question, then tag it with "hardware-firewalls" and "ibm-cloud".
 {:shortdesc}